 Just because it's Passover doesn't mean you've got to give up your favorite adult beverages for the next eight days.
-What alcohol is kosher for Passover?
-Follow this quick and dirty guide, and make tonight's seder just as memorable as any spring festival.
+So what alcohol is kosher for Passover?
+Follow this quick and easy guide, and make you seder just as memorable as any spring festival.

 The most important question to ask yourself when unsure of any alcohol's pareve status is, "Is this made with wheat, barley, spelt, rye, or oat?"
 Doing a few seconds of internet research can pay off in the long run when you're enjoying vodka sodas per usual instead of begrudgingly begging the bartender for Manischewitz on a Wednesday.